adrianblakey/slot-car-ecom/README.md

   - the bootloader
   - the driver

-We have provided the bootloader binary and four different builds of the driver.
+We have provided the bootloader binary and a build of the driver.
+You only really need one binary, because once it's installed you can change its parameters using a dongle.
+If a updated binary is released this can also be installed using the dongle and a browser.

 In the bin directory you'll find the following binaries:

     BOOT3_PA2_AUX_FAST_EXIT-rev2.bin
     REMORA-rev0.bin

-They are built on Linux from the ESCape32 binaries.
+They are built on Linux from the ESCape32 sources.

 The following build options are used: